Table of Contents

 Signs of a toxic relationship are characterized by patterns of unhealthy behaviors that can be emotionally and mentally draining.

-Setting boundaries is essential to protect yourself from emotional harm in a toxic relationship.
+Setting boundaries is essential to protecting yourself from emotional harm in a toxic relationship.

 Here are some signs that you need to set boundaries in a toxic relationship: